-Tough Fighters ignore the first attack that any enemy makes against them.
-This does not include things like gaze attacks or paralyzing touch or magic missile, but it does include big area attacks like breath weapons which would include them.
+Tough Fighters ignore the first attack that any enemy makes-ring any negative effects from their first tagainst them.
+This does not include things like gaze attacks-they did before was quietly try the knob or paralyzing touch or magic missile, but it does include big area attacks like breath weapons which would include them.